Painting Metal Surfaces: Techniques and Challenges for Beginners

 To brush paint metal:

-- Clean and lightly sand the surface to rough it up.
-Wipe away dust.
+- Clean and sand the surface, then wipe away dust.

-- Apply a primer designed for metals.
-Let it dry as directed.
+- Apply a metal primer and let it dry fully.

-- Use light, even strokes and paint in one direction.
+- Use light, even strokes in one direction.

-- Consider using a small angled brush for edges and corners.
+- Use an angled brush for corners and edges.

-- Check for drips or uneven areas and smooth them out.
+- Check for drips or uneven areas and smooth them out quickly.

 Spray Painting